sel0nidas/WebsocketVideoCom/README.md

 ## Demo
 Live demo can be tried [here](https://remotevideocontroller.onrender.com) You must install the chrome extension to try it on netflix

-#### Features or Technologies i want to add
-- PWA
-- Voice adjustment
-- Subtitle on/off